surveyjs/survey-creator/docs/Survey-Builder-Overview.md

 |isCopied|true if the item is created by clicking on 'Add to Toolbox' question menu item.|
 |category|The category to which this item is belong to.
 It is empty (default value) then category is “General”.
 Please read topic Toolbox Categories in this section for more information.|

-Here is the list of functions and properties for **editor.toolbox** object:
+Here is the list of functions and properties for **surveyCreator.toolbox** object:

 ---
 **jsonText**